 Describe how individuals with disabilities will be served through the one-stop center system in the local area, including copies of executed cooperative agreements (MOUs) which define how all local service providers, including additional providers, will carry out the requirements for integration of and access to the entire set of services available in the local one-stop delivery system.
 This includes cooperative agreements (as defined in WIOA sec.
 107(d)(11)) between the LWDB or other local entities described in WIOA sec.
 101(a)(11)(B) of the Rehabilitation Act of 1973 (29 U.S.C.
-721(a)(11)(B)) and the local office of a designated State agency or designated State unit administering programs carried out under title I of the Rehabilitation Act(29 U.S.C.
+721(a)(11)(B)) and the local office of a designated State agency or designated State unit administering programs carried out under title I of the Rehabilitation Act (29 U.S.C.
 720 et seq.)
 (The Division of Vocational Rehabilitation within the NM Public Education Department and the Commission for the Blind) (other than sec.
 112 or part C of that title (29 U.S.C.
 732, 741) and subject to sec.
 121(f)) in accordance with sec.
 101(a)(11) of the Rehabilitation Act (29 U.S.C.
 721(a)(11)) with respect to efforts that will enhance the provision of services to individuals with disabilities and to other individuals, such as cross training of staff, technical assistance, use and sharing of information and resources, cooperative efforts with employers, and other efforts at cooperation, collaboration, and coordination, such as improving or creating referral processes, joint enrollment and case management.

 All partners in the WCCNM network are party to the MOUs which require partners to carry out the requirements for integration of and access to the entire set of services available in the local one-stop delivery system in the Central Region.
 All NMWC partners work together to increase the inclusion of individuals with disabilities across all programs.
-Through the MOU, all partners agree to identify and coordinate capacity-building activities to improve the effectiveness and performance of partners working with and within the WCCNM's NMWC Centers including services and programs for individuals with disabilities.
+Through the MOU, all partners agree to identify and coordinate capacity-building activities to improve the effectiveness and performance of partners working with and within the

-Since 2017, the New Mexico Division of Vocational Rehabilitation (NMDVR) has been colocated in the Albuquerque NMWC center.
-The NMWC partners works closely with NMDVR satellite office in the Central Region as well.
+WCCNM's NMWC Centers including services and programs for individuals with disabilities.

 The NMDVR provides technical assistance to both workforce partners and individuals with disabilities on employment, training, and career opportunities.
-WCCNM, NMWC partners, including NMDVR staff, are cross-trained on all workforce programs which has led and will continue to promote cross-referrals.
+WCCNM, NMWC partners, including NMDVR staff, and continue to cross-train on all workforce programs and partners which has led and will continue to promote cross-referrals.
 A process for collaborative case management will continuously be developed.
 NMDVR staff along with all partners attend the bi-weekly Team Coordination Meetings and Quarterly Gatherings with other workforce partners.
 This partnership has led to knowledge about assessment tools, employment leads, job fairs, and hiring events being shared by all the partners within the Central Region.
 There is an increase collaboration for on-the-job training (OJT) experiences and other work-based training opportunities for disabled job seekers.